David Onley

-David Charles Onley CM OOnt (June 12, 1950 – January 14, 2023) was a Canadian broadcaster and author who served as the 28th lieutenant governor of Ontario from 2007 until 2014.
+David Charles Onley CM OOnt (June 12, 1950 – January 14, 2023) was a Canadian broadcaster and writer who served as the 28th lieutenant governor of Ontario from 2007 until 2014.

 Prior to his viceregal appointment, Onley was a television journalist.
 He worked primarily for Citytv as a weather reporter, before moving on to cover science and technology stories.
 Later on, he worked with the 24-hour news station CablePulse 24 as a news anchor and host of a weekly technology series, Home Page.
 A published author, he was the founding president of the Aerospace Heritage Foundation of Canada.

-His seven-year term as Lieutenant Governor of Ontario makes him the province's third longest-serving viceroy since Confederation, behind his successor Elizabeth Dowdeswell (2014–present) and Albert Edward Matthews (1937–1946).
+His seven-year term as Lieutenant Governor of Ontario makes him the province's third longest-serving viceroy since Confederation, behind Albert Edward Matthews (1937–1946) and his successor Elizabeth Dowdeswell (2014–2023).

 Early life

 David Charles Onley was born in Midland, Ontario, on June 12, 1950.
 Beginning at the age of three, he battled with polio, resulting in partial paralysis.
 In order to facilitate medical treatment, the family moved to Scarborough (now part of Toronto), settling on Orchard Park Drive in the neighbourhood of West Hill.
 As a result of extensive physical therapy, he regained the use of his hands and arms, and partial use of his legs.
 Onley was able to get around using leg braces, canes, crutches, and his electric scooter.
 He was able to drive a car using hand controls.

 He was educated at the University of Toronto Scarborough, served as student council president, and graduated in 1975 with an honours Bachelor of Arts degree and specialist certificate in political science.
 He then attended the University of Windsor Law School from 1976 to 1977, but did not complete the degree.